Talking about Nirvana

 “But if one doesn’t stay obsessed with form, monk, that’s not what one is measured by.
 Whatever one isn’t measured by, that’s not how one is classified.
 [Similarly with the remaining aggregates.]” — SN 22:36

 Because arahants are free of obsessions, they cannot be measured, and are free from limitations.
 This is the reason behind the Buddha’s statement in Sn 5:6 that the arahant has no pamāṇa by which he can be described, and it appears to be the primary reason for the Canon’s repeated refusal to describe what an arahant is.
 Freed from being a being, the arahant is totally without limit.
-When, in a concession to the objectifying mind, the Canon uses similes to explain its refusal to describe the arahant, those similes all make the point that the arahant is unlimited and immeasurable: In SN 44:1, Sister Khemā, after rejecting the tetralemma, compares the arahant to the ocean in containing an incalculable amount of water.
+When, in a concession to the objectifying mind, the Canon uses similes to explain its refusal to describe the arahant, those similes all make the point that the arahant is unlimited and immeasurable: In SN 44:1, Sister Khemā, after rejecting the tetralemma, compares the arahant to the ocean in being incalculable.
 The Buddha, after rejecting the tetralemma in MN 72, compares the arahant to the ocean in being deep, boundless, and hard to fathom.
 As with the simile of the sunbeam, we can note that the simile of the ocean would not have occurred either to Sister Khemā or to the Buddha if unbinding were a nothingness or an annihilation.
 But we still have to be careful to note that it also indicates that the arahant is not limited to being a something.

 A second strategic reason for not describing the arahant after death centers on the fact that the question of the arahant’s existence, non-existence (or both or neither) after death is a disguised version of the question as to whether there is or is not a self.
 If you were to say that the arahant exists, then whatever existed would be his/her self.
 If you were practicing to become an arahant, such a belief would prevent you from examining all attachments, for you would operate with an underlying assumption that there would be some sort of kernel of a self that would be worth craving, clinging to, and protecting.
 This craving would lead to attachment, possessiveness, and defensiveness (DN 15).
 This is why the Buddha rejects eternalism as a particularly pernicious wrong view.